How to Want to Get Over a Breakup

-I've decided to write my own step-by-step healing process, featuring steps that I (or close friends) have personally followed, with successful results.
-Keep in mind that nothing changes and nothing gets better in life, unless you want it to get better, which means you're going to have to make some active changes.
+I've decided to write about my own step-by-step healing process, featuring steps that I (or close friends) have personally followed with success.
+Keep in mind that nothing changes and nothing gets better in life unless you want it to get better, which means you're going to have to make some active changes.
 This guide explains these changes and why you need to make them.

 Just a warning: You will cry, a lot.
 Especially, if you're the one being dumped.
 Sorry.
 That's life.
 Now, let's begin.

-2. Listen to a really good breakup mix.
-It's a scientific fact that music has therapeutic effects, including lowering your heart rate, reducing pain and relieving stress.
+- Listen to a really good breakup mix.
+Science shows that music has therapeutic effects, including lowering your heart rate, reducing pain, and relieving stress.
 Plus, listening to music is a great way to spend your time not talking.
 I recommend Chiara Atik's "Get Over Your Breakup in 47 Minutes With Our Play List" play list on How About We.

-6. Assess the relationship.
-If you were victim of a drive-by dumping, as so many of us are, think about the reasons your partner cited for ending the relationship.
+- Assess the relationship.
+If you were the victim of a drive-by dumping, as so many of us are, think about the reasons your partner cited for ending the relationship.
 Do you agree?
 Are they legitimate?
 Was he/she blaming you?
-This is the tough part, where you have to think about--and sadly--acknowledge that your partner wasn't happy.
+This is the tough part, where you have to acknowledge that your partner wasn't happy.
 (Were you?)

-8. Stop staring at the phone.
+- Stop staring at the phone.
 All I do after a breakup is stare at the phone.
 When I'm not staring at it, I'm throwing it against the wall, because the ex isn't calling.
-Sometimes I hear my phone ringing and run in a frenzy to pick up, only to find that it is my mom telling me that I should wear a jacket today, because it's cold.
-What I do to remedy my phone addiction is delete the number and shut off or keep the phone on silent.
-People always say that they need to keep their phones on, in case of an emergency.
-What about your mental health and sanity--isn't keeping those in check also an emergency?
+Sometimes I hear my phone ringing and run in a frenzy to pick it up, only to find that it is my mom telling me that I should wear a jacket today because it's cold.
+What I do to remedy my phone addiction is delete the number and shut it off or keep the phone on silent.
+People always say that they need to keep their phones on in case of an emergency.
+What about your mental health and sanity?
+Aren't they important enough?

-9. End the virtual stalking too.
-Don't tell me checking your ex's Facebook profile is totally harmless, because it's not.
-It harms you, especially when you notice that your ex has changed his status from "in a relationship" to "single" in the amount of time it took you to log on the site.
+- End the virtual stalking, too.
+Don't tell me checking your ex's Facebook profile is totally harmless because it's not.
+It can harm you, especially when you notice that your ex has changed his status from "in a relationship" to "single" in the amount of time it took you to log on to the site.
 Don't delete him as a friend (it's petty and makes him think that you're a mess, which even if you are, you don't want him to know, right?).
 Instead, just block his profile, so none of his updates show up on your feed.
-Also, block him on Gchat, iChat, Skype and any other communication network.
+Also, block him on Gchat, iChat, Skype, and any other communication network.
 Talking to someone who doesn't reciprocate your romantic feelings is agonizing, especially when it seems that the ex has moved on before you.
 So if you contact him or he contacts you, you are only torturing yourself and basically saying that you don't want to feel better.
-One day, you and your ex may able to become friends again, but not now.
+One day, you and your ex may be able to become friends again, but not now.
 Sorry.

-11. Go outside.
+- Go outside.
 When I'm depressed, the last thing I want to do is exercise.
 In fact, I hate moving from my bed at all.
-Still, studies show, that nothing reduces stress as well as Mother Nature does.
+Still, studies show that nothing reduces stress as well as Mother Nature does.
 Walk your pets, go jogging, dig a hole to China.
 Whatever you do, make sure you're getting fresh air and experiencing some sunlight.

-14. Take a trip.
-Whether it's to the beach, the mountains, on a road trip or a day at Disneyland, get away from your current environment.
-Go solo, take a friend--it doesn't matter.
+- Take a trip.
+Whether it's to the beach, the mountains, on a road trip, or a day at Disneyland, get away from your current environment.
+Go solo, take a friend—it doesn't matter.
 You may not feel better right away, but you will have a different frame of mind.
-Just being outside of your home or apartment may improve your health, according to a UCLA psychology study: "Environmental factors are also reliably related to sustained depression, anxiety, and anger